 All acquisition application packages must include a willing seller letter from each legal owner.
 The letter must include the following information and be signed and dated from the legal owner(s) of each parcel to be acquired.
 Note: All escrows must close simultaneously.

-Date: To: California Cultural and Historical Endowment Museum Grant Program From: Name(s) of Legal Owner (Trust, etc.) Address of Legal Owner(s) Re: Parcel number(s): County: Property Address: To Whom It May Concern: This letter is provided to confirm that (name of owner, trust, etc.), owner of the above referenced property, is a willing participant in the proposed real property transaction.
-Should grant funds be awarded to the grant Applicant (name of grant Applicant), then (name of owner, trust, etc.), as Seller, is willing to enter into negotiations for the sale of the real property for a purchase price not to exceed fair market value.
-Acknowledged:
+Date: То: California Cultural and Historical Endowment Museum Grant Program From: Name(s) of Legal Owner ( Trust, etc. ) Address of Legal Owner(s) Re: Parcel number(s): County: Property Address: To Whom It Ma ay Concern: willing participa Applicant (nam ovided to confirm that ( name of owner, trust, etc ant in the proposed real property transaction.
+Sh ne of grant Applicant ), then ( name of owner, trust or the sale of the real property for a purchase price ould grant funds be awarded to the grant t, etc.), as Seller, is willing to enter into Acknov vledged: Signatu ure of land owner (trustee, etc.) Date signed

-Date signed

-Signature of land owner (trustee, etc.)